peter-grajcar/emojiScript/README.md

 ##### 2.3.2.
 String

-String may contain any character except 💬	and support ➕, 🏇, ◀️, ▶️ operators
+String may contain any character except 💬

 ```
 😄 👉 💬👋🌍💬❤️